Returning Student | Move In & Move Out

 Not Returning / Switching Rooms

-- If you are not returning to campus for Spring 2020 (graduating, taking a leave of absence, transferring or withdrawing) you must submit a Housing Drop Form in The Office of Residential Living (Harbin 100, Monday-Thursday, 9am-6pm, Friday, 9am-5pm).
+- If you are not returning to campus for Spring 2024 (graduating, taking a leave of absence, transferring or withdrawing) you must submit a Housing Drop Form in Residential Living (Harbin 100, Monday-Friday, 9 am-5 pm).

 - All personal belongings must be removed and the space should be cleaned.